Distortion and the bridge distance of knots

 If $\Sigma$ is punctured four or fewer times (i.e., when the curve complex is empty or disconnected), we define the distance of $\Sigma$ to be infinite.
-If $K$ is a knot type, the \defn{bridge distance} $d(K)$ of the knot type is maximum possible distance $d(\Sigma)$ of any minimal bridge sphere $\Sigma$ for a representative of $K$.
+The \defn{distance of $K$}, $d(K)$, is the maximum possible distance $d(\Sigma)$ of any bridge sphere $\Sigma$ for a PL representative of $K$ that also realizes the bridge number of $K$.
 It follows from \cite{To07}, that as long as $b(K) \geq 3$, this maximum is a well-defined positive integer.

 The utility of this definition is made clear by the following two theorems of Johnson and Tomova.
 The first is a version of Theorem 4.4 from \cite{johntom} and the second is implicit in the proof of Theorem 4.2 from \cite{johntom}.
 We have restated the theorems to be in the language of punctured surfaces.
-A \defn{c-disk} for a surface $S \subset (M, T)$ is a disk with boundary an essential curve in the punctured surface $S$; transverse to $T$; with interior disjoint from $S$ and intersecting $T$ in 0 points or in exactly 1 point.
-For the statements, suppose that $(N, \kappa)$ is a tangle and that $M \subset N$ is an embedded punctured 3-sphere with $\boundary M$ transverse to $\kappa$.
-Let $T = M \cap \kappa$.
-Assume that every compressing disk for $\boundary M \subset (N, T)$ lies interior to $M$.
-Let $\Sigma$ be a bridge sphere for $(M, \kappa)$.
+A \defn{c-disk} for a surface $S \subset (M, \tau)$ is a disk with boundary an essential curve in the punctured surface $S$; transverse to $\tau$; with interior disjoint from $S$ and intersecting $\tau$ in at most 1 point.